dsc-courses/practice.dsc10.com/problems/wi21-midterm/q3-covid-vaccine.md

 The following is a quote from The New York Times' *The Morning* newsletter.

-> As Dr. Ashish Jha, the dean of the Brown University School of Public Health, told me this weekend: “I don’t actually care about infections.
-I care about hospitalizations and deaths and long-term complications.”
+<i>As Dr. Ashish Jha, the dean of the Brown University School of Public Health, told me this weekend: “I don’t actually care about infections.
+I care about hospitalizations and deaths and long-term complications.” </i>

->
-> By those measures, all five of the vaccines — from Pfizer, Moderna, AstraZeneca, Novavax and Johnson & Johnson — look extremely good.
+<i>By those measures, all five of the vaccines — from Pfizer, Moderna, AstraZeneca, Novavax and Johnson & Johnson — look extremely good.
 Of the roughly 75,000 people who have received one of the five in a research trial, not a single person has died from Covid, and only a few people appear to have been hospitalized.
-None have remained hospitalized 28 days after receiving a shot.
+None have remained hospitalized 28 days after receiving a shot.</i>

->
-> To put that in perspective, it helps to think about what Covid has done so far to **a representative group of 75,000 American adults**: It has killed roughly 150 of them and sent several hundred more to the hospital.
-The vaccines reduce those numbers to zero and nearly zero, based on the research trials.
+<i>To put that in perspective, it helps to think about what Covid has done so far to **a representative group of 75,000 American adults**: It has killed roughly 150 of them and sent several hundred more to the hospital.
+The vaccines reduce those numbers to zero and nearly zero, based on the research trials.</i>

->
-> Zero isn’t even the most relevant benchmark.
-A typical U.S. flu season kills between five and 15 out of every 75,000 adults and hospitalizes more than 100 of them.
+<i>Zero isn’t even the most relevant benchmark.
+A typical U.S. flu season kills between five and 15 out of every 75,000 adults and hospitalizes more than 100 of them.</i>

-Why does the article use *a representative group of 75,000 American adults*?
+Why does the article use a representative group of 75,000 American adults?

 ( ) Convention.
 Rates are often given per 75,000 people.
 ( ) Comparison.
 It allows for quick comparison against the group of people who got the vaccine in a trial.